unik-name/help-unikname/docs/2-unikname-id/howto-get-premium-unikname.md

 ---
-prev: false
 next: false
+home: false
+title: "How to get a premium @unikname ID?"
 ---

-# How to get a premium @unikname?
+# How to get a premium @unikname ID?